-There are two common patterns we have seen for embedding Conferences i/o into an HTML iframe.
+There are two common patterns for embedding Conferences i/o into an HTML iframe.

 Pattern #1: Livestream / webinar integration

 Web-based livestream platforms often allow for custom HTML to be inserted into a side panel, in a space that might typically be used for live chat or information about the livestream.
-When this option is available, you can use an HTML iframe to insert Conferences i/o into that side panel space.
-Though viewers can always use a secondary device (like their phone or another browser) to join Conferences i/o, embedding into a side panel is certainly the most convenient option.
+When this option is available, an HTML iframe can be used to insert Conferences i/o into that side panel space.
+Though viewers can always use a secondary device (like a phone or another browser) to join Conferences i/o, embedding into a side panel is certainly the most convenient option.

 Pattern #2: Intranet integration

 Most intranet software (such as Sharepoint) allows for custom HTML to be inserted.
 A common use-case is to embed a Conferences i/o session in an intranet to collect questions for an organization-wide meeting.

 Though livestream integration and intranet integration are the most common patterns, there are certainly other scenarios where an HTML iframe makes sense.

 What Conferences i/o URL should be embedded into an HTML iframe?

 This question has a complex answer because there are two potential forms of URLs in Conferences i/o.

 The first form is a standard Conferences i/o URL, what a user would see in the browser for a Conferences i/o web application, such as https://example.cnf.io/sessions/abcd.